xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 {: .notice--info}

 In a nutshell, we need to specify how to connect to our device:
-- IP address or URL,
+- `IP address` or `URL`,
-- Credentials,
+- `Credentials`,
-- Type, the Operating System of our device, in our case IOS XR,
+- `Type`, the Operating System of our device, in our case IOS XR,
-- How to connect to our device, in our case SSH on port 22.
+- `Protocol`, how to connect to our device, in our case SSH on port 22.

  Our testbed look like the below example: